raemounz/transaction-parser/README.md

 ## Setup

 This project uses mysql as data store.
-Run `resources/createSchema.sql` to create the `test` database.
+Run `resources/createSchema.sql` to create the `txn_db` database.

 `application.yml` contains the db configuration and the following folders: